bhhbazinga/AOI/README.md

 }

 void Usage() {
-  TowerAOI aoi(kMapWidth, kMapHeight, kVisibleRange, enter_callback,
+  // You can easily replace TowerAOI with CrossLinkAOI or QuadTreeAOI TowerAOI aoi(kMapWidth, kMapHeight, kVisibleRange, enter_callback,
               leave_callback);
   // Add three units, you need your custom numeric id and the coordinate of unit.